alphasentaurii/alphasentaurii/_posts/2020-04-01-starskope-cyberoptic-artificial-telescope.markdown

 # Future Work

 To continue this project, I'll take another approach for detecting exoplanets using computer vision to analyze images of spectographs of this same star flux data set.
-In part II [starskøpe-2 I use Restricted Boltzmann Machines on Fourier-transformed spectograph images of the Flux data for K2.
+In part II [starskøpe-2](/datascience/2020/05/06/starskope-2-spectrograph-image-classification.html) I use Restricted Boltzmann Machines on Fourier-transformed spectograph images of the Flux data for K2.
 These are then stacked on top of each other as layers in a Deep Boltzmann Machine neural network.
-In part III (notebook `[starskøpe-3]`) I will apply a similar technique using data from TESS.
+In part III [starskøpe-3](/datascience/2020/06/01/starskope-3-scraping-mast-api.html) I will apply a similar technique using data from TESS.

 For triage/vetting purposes, this model could be useful for scientists.
 However, I would like to extend the model's capability using a multiclassification algorithm that can tell us not only if there is a transiting body, but how many, as well as additional information about the star's properties.
 The latter could be done by training another model on stellar parameters, and then stacking the two together into one neural network.